Dignity through self-sufficiency

 Milk brings protein to the diet.
 Each family's overall health improves.
 Some of the surplus is shared with neighbours improving their diet – the rest of the milk is sold to provide income for the family.
 School fees can be paid for the children.

 Manure is also used in a simple biogas converter to provide fuel for cooking and lighting.
 No more trees cut down.
 No more charcoal burned.
 Respiratory disease from cooking-fire smoke eliminated.

 The manure is still excellent fertiliser and local crops improve, adding to the family's income.

 Grass and legumes for feed are grown on tiered, managed pasture protecting against soil erosion in the rainy season.

 The project provides certified AI straws from UK and Irish AI stations to ensure pedigree offspring.

 Groupe Scolaire Rwamagana A

-Following discussions with the Education Authority in Rwamagana, Msaada was requested to provide support to the 2,200-student Groupe Scolaire Rwamagana A School, which was in dire need of assistance.
+Following discussions with the Education Authority in Rwamagana, Msaada agreed to provide support to the 3,200-student Groupe Scolaire Rwamagana A School.

-School headmaster, Evariste Banzubaze, above, outside the eight new classrooms and, below, next to the rehabilitated classrooms that were funded by Msaada.
+Above, the eight new classrooms and, below, the rehabilitated classrooms that were funded by Msaada

 The Avega East complex in Rwamagana